 Analysis on the Darlington/Rise Carr 6 kV network showed that the losses incurred on the 6 kV network were approximately 2.1 MW at full load, and at 11 kV these would be reduced to approximately 0.6 MW (as the voltage is increased about twice from 6 kV to 11 kV, the current is reduced to about half, and due to the squared relationship between current and losses, the losses is reduced to about a quarter).
-Using the Northern Powergrid losses CBA template for design solution and applying the process as set out in IMP/001/103 - code of practice for the methodology of assessing losses, the cost savings that would result from upgrading the 6 kV network to 11 kV, along with the associated EHV reconfiguration of the network, which would also result in marginally lower losses, would equate to approximately
+Using the Northern Powergrid losses CBA template for design solution and applying the process as set out in IMP/001/103 - code of practice for the methodology of assessing losses, the cost savings that would result from upgrading the 6 kV network to 11 kV, along with the associated EHV reconfiguration of the network, which would also result in marginally lower losses, would equate to approximately £128,000 per year.
+This is a perfect example how investment in voltage rationalisation not only solves the fault level issues and improves network performance, but also optimises losses on our network.

-&lt;sup>43 The cost benefit analysis (CBA) for the increased sizing of conductors is described in our RIIO-ED1 Losses Strategy.
+43 The cost benefit analysis (CBA) for the increased sizing of conductors is described in our RIIO-ED1 Losses Strategy.
 This policy has also been adopted by other DNOs.